Bill Nye Saves the World: Reception

-Bill Nye Saves the World received mixed-to-positive reviews from critics but negative from audiences.
-The first season has an aggregate rating of 63/100 based on 5 reviews from Metacritic and a Rotten Tomatoes score of 73% based on 11 reviews, with an average rating of 7/10, while receiving only 28% audience approval based on over 500 user ratings.
+Bill Nye Saves the World received mixed reviews from critics.
+The first season has an aggregate rating of 63 out of 100 based on 5 reviews from Metacritic and a Rotten Tomatoes score of 73% based on 11 reviews, with an average rating of 7/10.
 The performance segments of the show have been the focus of criticism.
 In particular, Rachel Bloom's performance in episode 9 has been described as "strange", "out of place", and a "painful couple of minutes".
 Conversely, NPR's Fresh Air said the show is "fun to watch," working well with Nye's "consistent reliance on scientific and provable facts."
 Vox praised Nye's unapologetic talking style, though worried this may alienate some viewers.